nathjohn/BlueGreen/README.md

 AZURE_TENANT_ID the Directory (tenant) ID.
 [Learn how to find your Microsoft Entra tenant ID.](https://learn.microsoft.com/en-us/azure/active-directory-b2c/tenant-management-read-tenant-name)

+Give the managed identity the following permissions: owner role on the resource group where the Azure Container Apps environment is deployed.

 ## set params script for github actions

 This script id called from the GitHub action.